tomfielden/TerikoTableau/README.md

 * IPS_BILLED_NVD_DATA
 * Salesforce Account Extract

-As mentioned elsewhere, local Excel data is also used to construct the output tables.
+As mentioned elsewhere, local CSV data is also used to construct the output tables.
 The output tables are all located in "Teriko's Projects" on the Tableau Server,

 * Product Detail (Clean)
 * Billed NVD (Clean)